 11. Press Release

-Local papers and magazines are hungry for content.
+Local papers and magazines aren’t just excellent marketing ideas, they’re hungry for content.
 Feed them with important information about your business, your employees, your project stories.
 A well-written piece will have legs far into the future and can get you seen in places others avoid.
 You’ll also be able to re-post the article via Social Media or on your blog.

 12. Write an article